-In spite of that warning you can still have lots of fun.
+In spite of that warning, you can still have lots of fun.
 Browse through the shops.
 Try a few things like flying a kite or face painting.
 Enjoy the street performers.

 The Headquarters are right across the street from Seaport Village.
 It is a new plaza with more boutique shops and dining options.
-You can find known places like the Cheese Cake Factory, Starbucks or Sunglass Hut.
-Or discover new places like Gelato Paradiso, Geppetto’s Toys, Lori L. Fine Art Gallery.
+You can find known places like the Cheese Cake Factory, Starbucks, or Sunglass Hut.
+Or discover new places like Gelato Paradiso, Geppetto’s Toys, and Lori L. Fine Art Gallery.